-This week, we’re going to take a look at the Australian Labor party and it’s branding over the past five decades.
+This week, we’re going to look at the Australian Labor party and its branding over the past five decades.

-The Labor Party’s “It’s time” campaign and jingle was filled with celebrities.
-Repositioning the Labor brand from old-fashioned to modern, cutting edge and optimism for the future.
+The Labor Party’s “It’s time” campaign and jingle were filled with celebrities.
+Repositioning the Labor brand from old-fashioned to modern, cutting edge and optimistic for the future.
 The “It’s time” campaign was adapted from Sir Robert Menzies of the Liberal party, but Other campaigns in this decade include.

 - “Get Australia Working”

 Messages and branding targeting women voters started to appear from this era onwards.

 The popular Gough Whitlam brand (together here with Little Patti) propelled the Labor brand to great heights in the early and mid-70s – but the Labor brand crashed with him as Malcolm Fraser and the LNP rose to power.

 New decade, a new brand for the Australian Labor Party.
 In the early 80s, they ditched their initials for their full name in their logo, above the flag.

 The use of the flag initially raised quite a few eyebrows.
 Now, of course, it’s been done to death and I’ve seen many brands with the Australian flag in it somewhere – but only political parties can really pull it off, and Labor were the first.

 The branding became consistent in look and message.
 Big, bold, block type in their campaign flyers and bumper stickers helped create a brand that was solid, consistent and strong.